 • You must have a break or breaks amounting to at least 45 minutes after no more than 4.5 hours of driving.

-• You must have at least 11 hours rest – but three times a week you can reduce this to a minimum of 9 hours.
+• You must have at least 11 hours rest between shifts.
+Three times a week you can reduce this to a minimum of 9 hours.

 Weekly driving limits and rest